 Junior High School Diploma

-After completing primary education, students can continue on to lower secondary education.
-In the Philippines, this is called Junior High School (JHS).
-Students complete Junior High School by taking exams for the Junior High School Diploma.
+Students complete lower secondary education by taking exams for the Junior High School Diploma.
 Because K to 12 started in 2012, the Junior High School Diploma was first awarded in 2016.

 - Function of the diploma: access to upper secondary education (Grade 12/Senior High School Diploma).